 I often get asked questions that boil down to “How do I get better at using my computer?”
-Many people have a basic level of frustration using their PCs because they can’t necessarily find the answers to the questions they have.
+Many people get frustrated using their devices because they can’t quickly find answers to the questions they have.

 In fact, it’s one reason sites like Ask Leo! are so popular.

 Become a Patron of Ask Leo! and go ad-free!